pomerium/pomerium/docs/enterprise/reference/configure.md

 #### JWT Claim Headers

-The JWT Claim Headers setting allows you to pass specific user session data down to upstream applications as HTTP request headers.
+The JWT Claim Headers setting allows you to pass specific user session data to upstream applications as HTTP request headers.
 Note, unlike the header `x-pomerium-jwt-assertion` these values are not signed by the authorization service.

 Any claim in the pomerium session JWT can be placed into a corresponding header for upstream consumption.
 This claim information is sourced from your Identity Provider (IdP) and Pomerium's own session metadata.
 The header will have the following format:

 `X-Pomerium-Claim-{Name}` where `{Name}` is the name of the claim requested.
+Underscores will be replaced with dashes; e.g. `X-Pomerium-Claim-Given-Name`.

 This option also supports a nested object to customize the header name.
 For example: